tetratelabs/istio-0to60/docs/dashboards.md

     kubectl apply -f kiali.yaml
     ```

+1. Verify that the `istio-system` namespace is now running additional workloads for each of the addons.

+    ```shell
+    kubectl get pod -n istio-system
+    ```

 The `istioctl` CLI provides convenience commands for accessing the web UIs for each dashboard.

 Take a moment to review the help output for the `istioctl dashboard` command: